Work Schedule: 52 weeks/40 hours, Monday through Friday

 Must furnish all small hand tools

-Minimum 7 years’ experience in maintaining and troubleshooting HVACR systems, building controls and building automation equipment
+3 years’ experience required, 5 years’ experience preferred in maintaining and troubleshooting HVACR systems, building controls and building automation equipment

 Knowledge of, and experience in all types of chillers (compression, absorption, condensers, etc.), their operations and upkeep

 Must be able to operate, troubleshoot, repair, and clean gas and electric boilers, including water and condensate chemistry.